P.D. Soros Fellowship for New Americans

 Omar Abudayyeh is the child of immigrants from Kuwait and Jordan

-Fellowship awarded to support work towards a PhD/MD in Bioengineering and Biomedical Engineering and Medicine at Massachusetts Institute of Technology (MIT) and Harvard University
+Fellowship awarded to support work towards an MD/PhD in Medicine and Bioengineering and Biomedical Engineering at Harvard University and Massachusetts Institute of Technology (MIT)

 Born in Raleigh, North Carolina, to engineers of Palestinian and Jordanian descent, Omar grew up with strong commitments to science, engineering, and Islam.
 In high school he won a regional Intel Science and Engineering Fair and 4th place at the international level.